Prem-Kumar16/DSA/README.md

 # DSA
-.txt files of Data structures and algorithms
+Consists of .txt files of Data structures and algorithms